andreasuvoss/nixos/README.md

 ## Troubleshooting

-### `sway-audio-idle-inhibit` crashes after monitor standby
-If my monitor goes into standby mode, `sway-audio-idle-inhibit` crashes the next time sound is played.
-To combat this, I am starting it as a service, such that whenever it crashes is quickly starts up again, so I wont get frustrated while watching videos, having to move my mouse every 180 seconds.

-The standby / disconnect of a monitor also makes Hyprland go to an empty workspace when the monitor wakes back up.

 ### `bicep` with the `az` CLI
 When trying to deploy a `.bicep` file without any extra configuration, the error